Dharmaguptaka Vinaya

 “Following him” means there are two kinds: One, in dhamma.
 Two, with robes and food.
 “Following in dhamma” means teaching him in the higher virtue, the higher mind, and the higher wisdom, teaching him knowledge and the recitation of suttas.
 “With robes and food” means giving him drinks and food, clothes, beds, bedding, and medicines for illnesses.

 If a bhikkhunī knows that a bhikkhu has been suspended by the sangha according to dhamma and vinaya, according to the Buddha’s teaching, but that he doesn’t comply, doesn’t repent, and that the sangha hasn’t yet allowed him back to live with the community again, and still follows him, the bhikkhunīs should say: “This bhikkhu has been suspended by the sangha according to dhamma and vinaya, according to the Buddha’s teaching, but he doesn’t comply, doesn’t repent, and the sangha hasn’t yet allowed him back to live with the community again; don’t follow him.
 Please give up this matter; when you’re being charged by the sangha, don’t commit a heavy offense.”
 If she follows this advice, it’s good.
 If not, the motion should be carried out.
-When the motion has been carried out, they should say again: “Younger sister, you should know that we have carried out the motion, the announcements are still left.
+When the motion has been carried out, they should say again: “Younger sister, you should know that we’ve carried out the motion, the announcements are still left.
 Give up this matter; when you’re being charged by the sangha, don’t commit a heavy offense.”
 If she follows this advice, it’s good.
 If not, the first announcement should be carried out.
-When the first announcement has been carried out, they should say: “Younger sister, we have carried out the motion and the first announcement for you, two announcements are still left.
+When the first announcement has been carried out, they should say: “Younger sister, we’ve carried out the motion and the first announcement for you, two announcements are still left.
 Please give up this matter; when you’re being charged by the sangha, don’t commit a heavy offense.”
 If she follows this advice, it’s good.
 If not, the second announcement should be carried out.

 When the second announcement has been carried out, they should say again: “Younger sister, do you know?
 We’ve carried out the motion and two announcements, one announcement is still left.
 Give up this matter; when you’re being charged by the sangha, don’t commit a heavy offense.”
 If she follows this advice, it’s good.
 If not, when third announcement has been carried out, it’s a pārājika.
 If she gives it up after the motion and two announcements, she commits three thullaccayas.
 If she gives it up after the motion and one announcement, she commits two thullaccayas.
 If she gives it up after the motion, she commits one thullaccaya.
 If she gives it up when the motion hasn’t yet been fully carried out, it’s a dukkaṭa.
 If she follows a suspended bhikkhu before they do the motion, in all cases it’s a dukkaṭa.
 If when the sangha carries out the criticism for the charged bhikkhunī, a bhikkhu instructs her: “Don’t give it up,” and if the sangha carries out the criticism, it’s a thullaccaya (for him).
 If they don’t carry out the criticism, it’s a dukkaṭa (for him).
 If a bhikkhunī says: “Don’t give it up,” and if the sangha carries out the criticism, it’s a thullaccaya.
 If they don’t carry out the criticism, it’s a dukkaṭa.
 If someone other than a bhikkhu or bhikkhunī instructs her: “Don’t give it up,” then whether they criticize her or not, in all cases it’s a dukkaṭa.